ClicData vs. Tableau: Business Intelligence Tools Comparison

 There is no pricing information for white labeling published on their website; one must contact their sales team to get a quote.
 That’s yet another hidden cost to your BI project.

 At ClicData, the white label option is included in the Team plan and everything above it at no extra cost.
-It is also available as an add-on on the Premium plan for $59 per month.
+It is also available as an add-on to the Team plan for $60 per month.

 Final Words: Test Tableau and ClicData Yourself